Tashelhit love poem

 Tg tamggarut inu ar k ttirigh

-This translation by the poet Mohamed Ouagrar, in in the language of Chleuhs people in the Moroccan Souss.
+This translation by the poet Mohamed Ouagrar, in the language of Chleuhs people of the Moroccan Souss.
 The chleuh with 6 million speakers, is the most important Berber language of Morocco, one finds it in the Souss region.

 We know a very rich tashelhit literature.
 The Berber poet Mohamed Awzal is one of the best known authors.